RikVoorhaar/website/front_page/about.md

 ### Reading

 I like to read hard sci-fi books, some of my favorite series are The Expanse (Corey), Foundation (Asimov), The Bobiverse (Taylor) and Old Man's War (Scalzi).
 I'm also a big fan of the books of Murakami.
 I also like to read fantasy books, and I recently came around to reading the Lord of the Rings, and the long Stormlight Archive series by Sanderson.
+Currently I'm working my way through the Song of Ice and Fire series by Martin.
 Check out [my goodreads page](https://www.goodreads.com/user/show/62542056-tilpo) for more!

 ### Engineering